etsubfit/school-health-data-system/docs/data-workflow.md

 ---

-## Stage 4: Automated Database Load
+## Stage 4: Automated Database Creation and Load

 **What happened:**

-- Wrote a Python script using the Google Sheets API to read data directly from structured sheets
+- Wrote a Python script that created the full database schema programmatically (TemariCare)
+- Used the Google Sheets API to read data directly from structured sheets
-- The script transformed sheet data into relational format and loaded it into the SQLite database (TemariCare.db)
+- The same Python script transformed sheet data into relational format and loaded it into the database
 - Referential integrity enforced programmatically during the load process
 - Indexes created on frequently queried columns for performance

+**Verification:**

+- Used MySQL Workbench to cross-check the validity of fetched data
+- Ran spot-check queries to confirm row counts matched source sheets
+- Verified key relationships (every visit had a valid student, school, and clinician)

 **Why automation mattered:**